MicrosoftDocs/dynamics365-guidance/guidance/fasttrack/migration.md

 ---
-title: Dynamics CRM (on-premises) to Dynamics 365 migration
+title: Guidance for Dynamics CRM (on-premises) to Dynamics 365 migration
 description: Microsoft provides guidance on migrating your Dynamics CRM (on-premises) database to Dynamics 365 and Microsoft Dataverse. ms.author: jedinh ms.date: 12/18/2020